Peruvian Bombshell Paula Manzanal Flaunts Fit Body In Maroon Bikini In New Beach Snap

 Paula Manzanal showed off her incredible body to her 2 million Instagram fans on Wednesday, June 10, with her most recent update.
 The Peruvian bombshell took to the photo-sharing app to post a smoldering snapshot of herself clad in a skimpy bikini that put her curves fully on display.

 The photo showed the former Miss Peru striking a pose while standing in the white sands of a paradisiacal beach.
-She was close enough to the ocean, so that its waves washed over her feet.
+She was close enough to the ocean that its waves washed over her feet.
 Manzanal posed in front of a tree and some other seaside vegetation.

 She was in a three-quarter stance, with her left profile toward the camera.
-She placed the front leg ahead of the other, showcasing the curves of her lower body.
+She placed her left leg ahead of the other, showcasing the curves of her lower body.
 She also arched her back a bit, helping to enhance her booty.
 Manzanal glanced toward the horizon with focused eyes while allowing her lips to hang open.

 Manzanal sizzled in a maroon two-piece bathing suit that contrasted with her sun-kissed complexion.
 Her bikini bottoms had spaghetti straps that tied into bows that dangled onto her sides.
 The front remained low, allowing Manzanal to show off her tight stomach.
 She paired it with a matching bikini top with equally thin straps that were placed over her shoulders.
 Its small triangles put quite a bit of her cleavage on display.